OmarMAttia7/image-processing-api/README.md

 <h2 id="testing">Testing</h2>

-run `npm run test` to run all tests, you should compile before testing.
+run `npm run test` to run all tests.

 The tests cover the functionality of the /api/images endpoint as well as tests for the functions in the api/services directory.